How To Password Protect GRUB Bootloader In Linux

 If you entered the correct username and password, you’ll be able to edit the Grub2 bootloader.

 You know now how to password protect the Grub and Grub2 bootloader in Linux.
-This will add extra security to your Linux server.
+Like I already said, this will add extra security layer to your Linux server.

 And, that’s all for now folks.
 We will be posting more useful guides like this in the days to come.
 Keep visiting.

 - Subscribe to our Email Newsletter : Sign Up Now

 - Support OSTechNix : Donate Via PayPal

 - Download free E-Books and Videos : OSTechNix on TradePub